salesforce-misc/GamificationMobileSDK-Android/README.md

 Experience Gamification on your Android mobile devices and use the mobile software development kit’s (SDK) capabilities and build custom mobile applications with unique user experiences.
 Build the SDK for your loyalty program members to view their assigned games, play games.

 **Where:** This feature is available in Lightning Experience in all editions.
-**How:** Install the Loyalty Management Mobile SDK for Android, create a connected app, and then clone the GitHub repository.
+**How:** Install the Gamification Mobile SDK for Android, create a connected app, and then clone the GitHub repository.

-## Android Mobile SDK for Loyalty Management
+## Android Mobile SDK for Gamification

-Enhance brand engagement by providing Loyalty Management features on your Android mobile devices.
-Use the Android Mobile Software Development Kit (SDK) for Loyalty Management to build custom mobile applications with immersive member experiences.
+Enhance brand engagement by providing Gamification features on your Android mobile devices.
+Use the Android Mobile Software Development Kit (SDK) for Gamification to build custom mobile applications with immersive member experiences.
 Elevate member experience and loyalty, by providing personalized offers, rewards, and checkouts on mobile devices.

 ### Supported Versions of Tools and Components